 Although both metrics have to do with rank position on the SERP, they are quite different from each other.
-Here, we will dissect both metrics to see what they are, how they are calculated, and which is the better choice for SEO rank reporting.

 What is Average Rank?